auth0/docs/articles/api-auth/why-use-access-tokens-to-secure-apis.md

 On the other hand, the **Access Token** (which isn't necessarily a JWT), is meant for use by an API.

-The Access Token's purpose is to inform the API that the bearer of the token has been authorized to access the API and perform a predetermined set of actions (which is specified by the <dfn data-key="scope">**scopes**</dfn> granted).
+The Access Token's purpose is to inform the API that the bearer of the token has been authorized to:

+1. Access the API
+2. Perform a predetermined set of actions (these actions are specified by the <dfn data-key="scope">**scopes**</dfn> granted)

 In the Google/to-do app example above, Google would have sent an Access Token to the to-do app after the user logged in and provided consent for the to-do app to read/write to your Google Calendar.